szubalii/leviat-data-and-analytics/wiki/Delta-Processing.md

 1. Test for Duplicates
 1. Ingest into Synapse Base

-   Ingest the delta parquet file into the base delta table in Synapse SQL Pool.
+   Ingest the delta parquet file into a base delta table in Synapse SQL Pool, e.g. base_s4h_cax.I_GLAccountLineItemRawData_delta
 1. Process Base

    For a delta entity, this step is executed after all required delta parquet files have been ingested into Synapse SQL Pool Base.
 It processes the new delta parquet files and applies the delta information in the active table that contains the latest up to date status.
+It runs the stored procedure utilities.up_***

 # Delta structure in Synapse SQL Pool